What to Expect

 See our full workshop line-up for more information about each workshop.

-Most talks are held in an informal setting at Pier Street.
-All industry experts, talk leaders will offer invaluable insight into their craft, practice and experience, with opportunities to ask questions, make notes and discover more across an exciting range of themes.
+• Most talks are held in an informal setting at Pier Street.
+As industry experts, talk leaders will offer invaluable insight into their craft, practice and experience, with opportunities to ask questions, make notes and discover more across an exciting range of themes.

 See our full talk line-up for more information about each talk.

-The two social events will take place at Stage@TheDock: one a relaxed networking session, the other an opportunity to put an idea forward to the room and make connections.
+• The two social lunchtime events will take place at Stage@TheDock: one a relaxed networking session, the other an opportunity to ask the questions that have long sat in your mind.

 When you arrive

-Staff at both venues will ask to check your tickets on your phone or device and scan them before you enter.
+Staff at each venue will ask to check your tickets on your phone or device and scan them before you enter.
 You won’t need to print tickets at home.

 You may arrive 10 minutes before your event time and staff will guide you from there.